chahnel/kroehne.github.io/4_Cookbook.md

 | *Design a X-Page*                                                                 |
 | *Connecting a X-Page*                                                             |

-> **Important Note 1**: The size of the X-Page frame is added to other pages’ frame size.
+> **Important Note 1**: The size of the X-Page frame is added to other pages? frame size.
 Example: A 60x60px X-Page and a 60x60px SimplePage result in a total size of 120x60px in horizontal setting.
 >
 > **Important Note 2**: Navigation elements in X-Pages will only link to other X-Pages.
 >